NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Miogimo's Mask.md

 * * *

-**Effect** You cast [[Spells/Talking Corpse|Talking Corpse]] on the soul fragment, except you communicate telepathically and don't require the fragment's body to speak.
+**Effect** You cast [[Talking Corpse|Talking Corpse]] on the soul fragment, except you communicate telepathically and don't require the fragment's body to speak.

 *Source: Pathfinder #161: Belly of the Black Whale* *OGL*